St Bridget's Church, Bridestowe

 St Bridget's Church in Bridestowe, Devon, is a parish church in the Church of England and one of the central buildings in the rural area on the northwestern edge of Dartmoor.
 It is a Grade II* listed building of medieval construction with restorations made in the 19th century.

 Building

 The church is mostly 13th and 15th century, with a west tower and some fragments of Norman work as well as Early English and Perpendicular styles.
-It is dedicated to the Irish Saint Bride or Bridget, who is depicted in one of the stained glass windows, and from whom the name of the surrounding village is derived.
+It is dedicated to the Irish Saint Brigid of Kildare, Irish Bríd, who is depicted in one of the stained glass windows, and from whom the name of the surrounding village is derived.
 The church's distinctive gateway is described in White's Directories as "a fine Norman arch supposed to be the remains of the original church".
 Restorations were carried out in circa 1820, 1866, and 1890.

 Memorials

 On the north wall of the chancel is a 1665 memorial of 1665 to Lady Honor Fortescue Calmady, wife of Sir Shilston Calmady and mother of Josias Calmady.
 The churchyard contains the grave of Lieutenant Colonel Thomas Wollocombe (1814).